Shesha Palihakkara

-David Sydney Loku Palihakkara (June 5, 1928 – July 12, 2009), popularly as Shesha Palihakkara, was a Sri Lankan dancer, film actor, and producer.
+David Sydney Loku Palihakkara (June 5, 1928 – July 12, 2009), popularly known as Shesha Palihakkara, was a Sri Lankan dancer, film actor, and producer.
 He achieved critical recognition with a starring role in Lester James Peries' masterpiece Rekava and as producer of Getawarayo, Saravita and Ranmuthu Duwa.

 Personal life

 Palihakkara was born in the village of Ruppagoda, in Kadawatha of the Gampaha district.
 He attended the St. Benedict's College, Colombo in Kotahena and St. Joseph's College in Colombo.
 At the age of 14, Palihakkara witnessed the Sinhala dancer Chitrasena perform in the Vidura ballet and was inspired to be a dancer.

 Palihakkara left school without getting his Senior School Certificate in his late teens, and went to India to train at Shanthi Nikethan.
 He stayed at the school for two years focusing on dance along with painting and sculpting.
 Palihakkara then enrolled at the Institute of Kala Kshethra in South India majoring in dance.

 After finishing his studies, he returned to Sri Lanka in 1948 and took part in a national pageant organized in celebration of the country's recent independence.
 Later with the help of Dr. P.R.
 Anthonis and K.D.A.
 Perera, Palihakkara briefly started a dance school in Borella.
 He left for England in 1949 to join the Indian dancer Ramgopal's travelling ballet troupe, which performed in various venues in Europe.

 Shesha died on July 12, 2009.